schnogz/fireplace/README.md

 About
 ========

 This is a web based application that manages a users book library.
-The book searching within the application is powered by the Google Book API.
-A users library and wishlist is currently stored using HTML5's localstorage feature.
+The book searching within the application is powered by the Google's [Book API](https://developers.google.com/books/docs/v1/using).
+Users libraries and wishlists are currently stored using HTML5's localStorage feature.
 Eventually, I would like to implement Google's OAuth within the application.
 This would allow to read and write to a user's Google Play Book Library.

 The main user facing technologies used in this project are AngularJs, Twitter Bootstrap, and jQuery.
-Application developement, and it's processes, are supported by Node.js (Grunt, Karma, ngTemplates) and the Lo-Dash JavaScript utility library.
+Application development, and it's processes, are supported by Node.js (Grunt, Karma, ngTemplates) and the Lo-Dash JavaScript utility library.

 Demo
 =======